 This Klean Kanteen bottle ($40) has a wide mouth, is vacuum-insulated, and holds 32 ounces of your drink of choice.
 It’s more expensive than others on this list but has everything you need: a cap and fold-down carry handle, a stainless steel interior, and insulation to keep liquids cold or hot for over 20 hours.

-Some testers commented that they don’t like the lid design, and it’s not dishwasher-safe.
+Some testers commented that they don’t like the lid design.
 We noted that it’s slightly narrower and shorter than other wide-mouths on this list.

 Why you should buy: This Klean Kanteen is very durable and also has a bunch of interchangeable cap options.